Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       playsInline
       className="rounded-lg "
    > </video>
+   <figcaption align="center">Illustration of Servers Reading a New Message from Redis Streams</figcaption>
 </figure>

 With our Redis Streams-based pub/sub system in place, we had to establish a single, secure public entry point while balancing load across multiple servers.